-Leland earned All-League honors in 1962 and All-CIF (California Interscholastic Federation, Los Angeles) in 1963 at Beverly Hills High School.
+Lelandearned All-League honors in Water Polo in 1962 & 1963 and All-CIF (California Interscholastic Federation, Southern Section) in 1963 at Beverly Hills High School.
 An inspiring swimmer, he was a CIF finalist in 1961 and 1963.
-He earned six varsity letters in swimming and water polo at Cal, served as team captain of the swim team, and was a PAC-8 place winner in the 200-yard Butterfly and 1650-yard Freestyle.
-While player-coach of the Harvard Water Polo Club, Leland was a finalist in the New England AAU Championships in three events and the MVP.
-He finished second and third is his two appearances in the La Jolla Cove Swim, the most prestigious rough water swim in the United States.
-In 1964, Leland was named to the Sporting News annual list of the 100 most powerful people in the sports industry.
+He earned six varsity letters in swimming and water polo at CAL, served as swim team captain and was a PAC-8 place winner in the 200-yard Butterfly (and CAL record holder) and 1650-yard Freestyle.
+While player-coach of the Harvard Water Polo Club, Leland was MVP of the New England Championships and a finalist in the New England AAU Swimming Championships in three events.
+He finished second and third in his two appearances in the La Jolla Cove Swim, the most prestigious rough water swim in the United States.
+He was also a two-time winner and record holder for the Golden Gate Swim.
+In 1994, Leland was named to the Sporting News annual list of the 100 most powerful people in the sports industry.